A Guide to Cretan Food

 So if you’re a vegetarian or just temporarily off meat, don’t be shy.
 Ask the waiter if there are any orphans on the menu.
-“Orfana” is the folk term used for the meatless verions of a dish like, for example, stuffed tomatoes or vineleaves made with rice instead of ground beef.
-And while I’m on the subject of stuffed vineleaves or dolmades, the Cretan version is especially delectable: eensy-weensy packets enclosing rice and/or meat seasoned
+“Orfana” is the folk term used for the meatless versions of a dish like, for example, stuffed tomatoes or vine leaves made with rice instead of ground beef.
+And while I’m on the subject of stuffed vine leaves or dolmades, the Cretan version is especially delectable: eensy-weensy packets enclosing rice and/or

 liberally with mint, of course, and, if you’re lucky, made extra tasty by the addition of chopped eggplant, zucchini, onions and carrots to the stuffing.
 In Eastern Crete, you’ll often find stuffed zuke flowers – a rare treat – tucked among the vineleaves.